Which vitamins can help decrease your anxiety and stress levels in recovery?

 Anxiety disorders are the most common mental illness in the U.S. Over 40 million adults have an anxiety disorder, with most people developing symptoms before the age of 21.
 When feelings of intense fear and distress become overwhelming, they can prevent you from doing everyday activities like working or taking care of the household.

-Sadly, some people who struggle with anxiety never get the help they need and end up self-medicating with drugs or alcohol.
+Sadly, some people who struggle with anxiety never get the help they need, and end up self-medicating with drugs or alcohol.
 Without dual diagnosis treatment in Agoura Hills, these individuals may struggle with addiction for years.

 Fortunately, anxiety is treatable with the appropriate medications, therapy and relaxation techniques.
-Healthy living is critical, as it’s easier to manage your stress levels when you’re feeling good.
+Healthy living is critical, as it’s easier to manage your stress levels when feeling good!
 Below are some of the best vitamins to add to your diet to combat stress.
 (Note: Be sure to speak with your doctor before adding any new supplements to your diet.)

 A Vitamin C deficiency is widely associated with stress-related diseases.
 When you’re lacking this nutrient, you’re more likely to experience anxiety, depression, fatigue and stress.
 Getting enough Vitamin C decreases stress and supports a healthy immune system.